 The Power of Ritual Baths

 These three sacred plant medicines will be blended with salts to create a beautiful ritual bath salt blend you can use to support you in moving through transition spaces with clarity and intention.
 To get the most out of this medicine prepare it with intention, focusing on the task at hand and perhaps speaking your hopes and prayers into the blend you are creating.
 When you are ready for your bath I recommend tidying the bathroom first, lighting candles, and giving yourself enough time to soak without having to rush anywhere afterward.
 Run a hot bath, pour the salts in (along with your prayers), breathe in the scents, and enjoy the healing warmth.
 If you are doing ritual work for purification, visualize that which you are releasing being washed away with the bath water and give the tub a good rinse afterward.
 After a ritual bath I may choose to meditate, write in my journal, do some restorative yoga, or simply head off into the dream space.

 - 2-3 TBS crumbled or roughly ground white sage leaf

 - 2 cups Epsom salts

 - 35-70 drops palo santo oil

 In a large bowl blend the plant material and salts together by hand.
-Add the palo sant oil, starting with just 35 drops or so and see if that is enough.
-It is a strong scented oil and doesn’t take much, however if you want a rich scent you will want to go up to 70 drops which is a .5% dilution rate (3 drops of essential oil per oz of salt base).
+Add the palo santo oil, starting with just 35 drops or so and see if that is enough.
+It is a strongly scented oil and doesn’t take much, however, if you want a rich scent you will want to go up to 70 drops which is a .5% dilution rate (3 drops of essential oil per oz of salt base).
 Stir the oil in well and store in a glass jar until you are ready to use.